wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

-### Article 29 The status, privileges and immunities of the International Tribunal for Rwanda
+### Article 29---The status, privileges and immunities of the International Tribunal for Rwanda

 *   1\.
 The Convention on the Privileges and Immunities of the United Nations of 13 February 1946 shall apply to the International Tribunal for Rwanda, the judges, the Prosecutor and his or her staff, and the Registrar and his or her staff.